kunal1218/AR-CHESS/README.md

 - Run the `ARChess` scheme on an iPhone for native AR.
 - The app now launches native SwiftUI screens for `Join`, `Create`, `Lobby / Loading`, and the native AR sandbox.
 - `mobile/` is no longer the active iOS runtime path.
-- For Gemini hints, copy `.env.example` to `.env`, set `GEMINI_API_KEY=...`, then rebuild the iOS app so the key is bundled into the app at build time.
+- For Gemini hints, configure `ARChessAPIBaseURL` for the iOS app and set `GEMINI_API_KEY` only on the backend (`server-app/.env`).

-The native iOS UI does not require the server to be running.
-If you wire networking later, use your Mac's LAN IP instead of `localhost`.
+The native iOS UI does not require the server for local board play, but Gemini hints now require the server.
+Use your Mac's LAN IP instead of `localhost` when running on iPhone.

 ## Stockfish integration